Garnet Ledge Cabin

 Directions

 Located on the mainland at the mouth of the Stikine River, 8 miles northeast of Wrangell, approximately 1 mile south of Point Rothsay.
-Accessible by shallow draft boat with minimum 15-foot tide or float plane with minimum 18-foot tide.
+A 15-foot tide is required for shallow draft boat access, or an 18-foot tide for float plane landing.

 Amenities